Call API (Webhooks)

 Error Logging

-All webhook calls are logged, including successful responses and errors.
+All API calls are logged, including successful responses and errors.
 This helps with debugging and monitoring your integrations.

 Summary